 Yes, Georgia has a helmet law.
-Under Georgia state law, all motorcycle riders and passengers must wear an approved protective helmet while riding.
-This rule applies to every rider regardless of age or experience.
-Not wearing a helmet can lead to fines and other legal consequences.
+All motorcycle riders and passengers are required by law to wear a helmet that meets safety standards.
+This rule applies to every rider, regardless of age or experience, making Georgia one of the states with a universal helmet requirement.

 Detailed Explanation